Rural Communities Policy

 Agriculture and Rural Communities (Scotland) Act 2024.

-This project will deliver an evidence base to inform this new rural Scotland policy support system.
-This will be undertaken by a team led by SRUC (Rural Policy Centre), University of the Highlands and Islands (Perth), and Ipsos.
+This project delivers an evidence base to inform this new rural Scotland policy support system.
+It has been undertaken by a team led by SRUC (Rural Policy Centre), University of the Highlands and Islands (Perth), and Ipsos.

 What is the approach?

-The project will combine existing evidence on rural community interventions (including what works well and what are the barriers and challenges) with theories of change for each of the programmes and new evidence collection with rural communities.
-The team has designed a multi-stage approach to deliver this project, which is grounded in our desire to undertake research which is creative as well as equitable and ethical.
+The project combines existing evidence on rural community interventions (including what works well and what are the barriers and challenges) with theories of change for each element, and new evidence collection with rural communities.
+The team designed a multi-stage approach to deliver this project, grounded in our desire to undertake research which is creative as well as equitable and ethical.

-The research will consider how CLLD, SRA and SRN have:
+The research considers how CLLD, SRA and SRN have:

 - delivered objectives